 For many years of my life, I thought the more success I could achieve, the more successful I would be as a Christian.
+I also strove to be a woman in a man’s world simply because women in my generation had the opportunity.
 I worked hard to succeed academically, athletically, and in ministry.
-And I was confident that I would achieve my dream career, but I didn't.
+I was confident I would achieve my dream career, but I didn't.
 My desire to succeed did not always come from sin.
 Sometimes I truly desired God's glory in whatever he blessed me with.
-But at times, I confused myself to think he owed me success because I vowed to give him credit for it.
+Other times, I thought he owed me success since I vowed to give him credit for it.

-I am a stay at home mom to Brooke and a wife to Shane.
-Shane and I met while running cross-country and track and field at Mississippi College.
-After graduating, I spent 6 months with YWAM in Switzerland and West Africa.
-I came home to marry Shane and began coaching at my former university.
-In addition to coaching, I also taught ESL in the Intensive English Program there.
+stay at home mom to Brooke and a wife to Shane.
+She and Shane met while running Cross-Country and Track and Field at Mississippi College.
+After graduating, she spent 6 months with Youth With A Mission in Switzerland and West Africa.
+She came home to marry Shane and began coaching at her former university while also teaching English as a Second Language in the Intensive English Program.

-Today, I minister to college athletes and international students while teaching women's Bible studies at my church.
-I write for Desiring God, The Gospel Coalition, and more.
-During my free time, I enjoy running, reading, and traveling as well as watching classic movies that feature Elvis, Cary Grant, Audrey Hepburn, and Doris Day, to name a few.
-My husband Shane and I are members of Grace Community Church in Jackson, MS, and desire to become cross-cultural missionaries.
+Today, Jennifer ministers to college runners and international students while teaching women's Bible studies at her church and developing discipleship relationships.
+She currently works as an intern at The Gospel Coalition and writes for Desiring God, Unlocking the Bible, and more.
+For hobbies, she enjoys running, reading, and traveling as well as watching classic movies that feature Elvis Presley, Cary Grant, Audrey Hepburn, and Doris Day, to name a few.
+Jennifer and her husband Shane are members of Grace Community Church in Jackson, MS, and desire to become move cross-culturally.